Vodafone Qatar To Open Pre-Orders For New Iphone 15 Line-Up On Friday

-(MENAFN- Gulf Times) Vodafone Qatar will open pre-orders for new IPhone 15 line-up tomorrow (Friday), a statement said.
-Customers will be able to pre-order beginning September 15, 2023, at 3pm, with availability on September 22, 2023.
+Doha, Qatar: Vodafone Qatar will offer iPhone 15 and iPhone 15 Pwith a gorgenew design and a powerful 48MP Main camera with a new 2x Telephoto option, A16 Bionic chip, and USB-C; iPhone 15 Pro and iPhone 15 Pro Max, Apple's lightest Pro models ever, with a strong and lightweight titanium design, powerful camera upgrades including a more advanced 48MP Main camera system, A17 Pro, and USB-C.

-"iPhone 15 and iPhone 15 Pcomes with a gorgenew design and a powerful 48MP main camera with a new 2x telephoto option, A16 Bionic chip, and USB-C, as well as iPhone 15 Pro and iPhone 15 Pro Max, Apple's lightest Pro models ever, with a strong and lightweight titanium design, powerful camera upgrades, including a more advanced 48MP main camera system, A17 Pro, and USB-C," it was explained.
+Customers will be able to pre-order the iPhone 15 lineup beginning September 15, 2023 at 3PM, with availability on September 22, 2023.

-For complete pricing and availability details, visit Customers may also visit select retail stores to pre-order their iPhone 15 at Villaggio, Doha Festival City, Place Vendome and Landmark malls.
+For complete pricing and availability details, please visit Customers may also visit select retail stores to pre order their iPhone 15: Villaggio, Doha Festival City, Place Vendome and Landmark malls.

 Legal Disclaimer: